FDAapproved/HDest-Exotic-Loadout-Codes/README.md

 bls      - ingested  blues,
 			+ amount - 0-???, amount to be blessed.

-*specify the # of any given item you want to start with after the refid.
+*specify the # of any given item you want to start with after the refid, *this excludes injested blues (see above).

 *items on this list do not appear in backpacks.